tobias-weiss-ai-xr/opendesk-edu/docs/discussions/argo-appset-chart-oci.md

 ### Drawback

-- Only relevant for deployments using ArgoCD (HRZ cluster style)
+- Only relevant for deployments using ArgoCD (Kubernetes cluster style)
-- Requires `argocd-applicationset-controller` (already running at HRZ)
+- Requires `argocd-applicationset-controller` (already running at Kubernetes)

 ---